GazPrash/TinyAPI/readme.md

 > [!WARNING]
 > TinyAPI is currently under heavy development and workflows may change in the future.
 This project is mainly a hobby project and was supposed to be a no-dependency/hackable library and hence if you are planning to use it in production I'd encourage you to do so with caution.
 Check out [Ongoing Improvements](#ongoing-improvements) section to keep an eye on current development priorities.

 TinyAPI is a minimalistic C++ library that allows you to build lightweight REST APIs.
 Designed to be a bare-bones framework and easily hackable for quickly setting up HTTP Servers or API Clients exactly how you want them to be.
 Setting up a server is straightforward and user-friendly, allowing you to define the logic for your API endpoints, similar to modern web frameworks like Flask.
-No third party libraries were used to develop this API framework! (currently only supported on Linux)
+No third party libraries were used to develop this API framework! (supported on Linux and macOS)

 ## Features